Important - we will send you an email to confirm this!

 Your employment is temporary and may be withdrawn at any time prior to or during an event due to any of the following reasons:

 Big Green Coach does not gain a contract of services at named event.

 Big Green Coach loses a contract of service at the named event.

 The named event does not take place or is cancelled.

 You are in breach of the Terms & Conditions; Code of Conduct; Policies and Procedures; Client Rules and Regulations.

-• Big Green Coach does not operate any pension schemes to employees contracted for a fixed period.
+Big Green Coach operate a pension schemes to employees contracted for a fixed period.

-6d.
-There is no entitlement to paid rest breaks, inclusion of breaks for pay purposes is at the discretion of the Seed manager on site and our client.
+3d.
+There is no entitlement to paid rest breaks, inclusion of breaks for pay purposes is at the discretion of the BGC manager on site and our client.

 If you are dissatisfied with any disciplinary decision you should apply in the first instance to your on duty supervisor if you are on site.
 Off-site you should make your application by speaking to the Big Green Coach manager who will document your conversation.

-8a.
-All Big Green Coach volunteers and staff will be issued with an appropriate pass by the festival or event of whom Big Green Coach is providing a service.
+All Big Green Coach staff will be issued with an appropriate pass by the festival or event of whom Big Green Coach is providing a service.
 This pass will enable the wearer to access those areas relevant to the position and responsibilities allocated.
-When off-shift, when authorised by a License Holder this pass may be used to access and participate in the event's public activities under the Terms and Conditions of the License.
 Any pass allocated will remain the property of the License Holder at all times.